2007-08: The Inaugural Season

 2009-10: Creating a Stride

-After two full seasons in the D-League completed, the Mad Ants were again under new leadership with head coach Joey Meyer, who had spent several years in Tulsa’s basketball organization, and assistant coaches Mike Sanders and Vitaly Potapenko.
+After two full seasons in the D-League completed, the Mad Ants were again under new leadership with head coach Joey Meyer, who had spent several years in Tulsa’s basketball organization, with assistant coaches Mike Sanders and Vitaly Potapenko.
 While the majority of the season, lasting from late November until the end of February, left the Mad Ants halted at a 13-23 record; a well constructed 9-5 finish concluded the third year at 22-28.
-The Mad Ants experienced the season’s first and earliest NBA call-up, before any games of the regular season even began with Chris Hunter receiving his chance to play for the Golden State Warriors.
-Hunter went on to play 60 games with the Warriors that season, where he started nine games and finished the season averaging 4.5 points and 2.8 rebounds.
+The Mad Ants experienced the season's first and earliest NBA call-up, before any games of the regular season even began with Chris Hunter receiving his chance to play for the Golden State Warriors.
+Hunter went on to play 60 games with the Warriors, where he started nine games and finished the season averaging 4.5 points and 2.8 rebounds.

 Ron Howard, who now was in his third year with the Mad Ants, was honored with his first nomination to play in the 2010 NBA D-League All-Star Game.
 He finished with 6 points and 2 assists for the East.